-- 3.4: Development proposals will be supported on green spaces where: - i) The existing provision is to be retained and enhanced - ii) Improvements are made to the visual, landscape and nature conservation value of the site through the development either on any retained Amenity Green Space or at a nearby Amenity Green Space site and/or - iii) Proposals do not have an adverse impact on a physical link with another Amenity Green Space, Local Green Space or the wider countryside
+OS4: Development proposals will be supported on green spaces where:

+- i) The existing provision is to be retained and enhanced - ii) Improvements are made to the visual, landscape and nature conservation value of the site through the development either on any retained Amenity Green Space or at a nearby Amenity Green Space site and/or - iii) Proposals do not have an adverse impact on a physical link with another Amenity Green Space, Local Green Space or the wider countryside

-Protection and Enhancement Of The Natural Environment
+POLICY OS5: Protection and Enhancement Of The Natural Environment

-- 3.5: Development proposals will be supported provided they comply with other statutory, local and Neighbourhood Plan policies and the following principles: - They protect and enhance wildlife areas, including Sites of Biological Importance, and contain measures to sustain and improve biodiversity - ii) They do not adversely affect the distinctive local character of the open landscapes of the Neighbourhood Area or harm valued public views and vistas - iii) They protect and where possible enhance footpaths and public rights of way - iv) They contain measures that will help to mitigate the impacts of, and adapt to, climate change - v) Development affecting land alongside watercourses and ponds should ensure the following: - A. There must be no adverse effects from increased runoff or access causing bank erosion and increased sedimentation
+OS5.1: Development proposals will be supported provided they comply with statutory, local and the Standish Neighbourhood Plan policies and the following principles:

+- i) They protect and enhance wildlife areas, including Sites of Biological Importance, and contain measures to sustain and improve biodiversity - They do not adversely affect the distinctive local character of the open landscapes of the Standish Neighbourhood Area or harm valued public views and vistas - iii) They protect and where possible enhance footpaths and public rights of way - iv) They contain measures that will help to mitigate the impacts of, and adapt to, climate change - v) Development affecting land alongside watercourses and ponds should ensure the following: - A. There must be no adverse effects from increased runoff or access causing bank erosion and increased sedimentation

-- B. Nothing should be done to impact adversely on the quality of water - vi) Development proposals should wherever possible provide habitat linkages and permeability for wildlife through effective incorporation of green spaces and wildlife corridors, use of native plantings, and habitat features such as ponds and areas of meadow - 3.5.1 Special arrangements are to be made to protect and enhance the habitats of priority species included in the England Biodiversity List under section 41 of the Natural Environment and Rural Communities Act 2006 - 3.5.2 Provision should be made for long-term monitoring and management of new and retained green infrastructure.
-Adequate funding should be made available and include provision for contingencies where monitoring shows that remedial action is needed.
+- B. Nothing should be done to impact adversely on the quality of water - vi) Development proposals should wherever possible provide habitat linkages and permeability for wildlife through effective incorporation of green spaces and wildlife corridors, use of native planting and habitat features such as ponds and areas of meadow

+OS5.2 Special arrangements are to be made to protect and enhance the habitats of priority species included in the England Biodiversity List under section 41 of the Natural Environment and Rural Communities Act 2006

+OS5.3 Provision should be made for long-term monitoring and management of new and retained green infrastructure.
+Adequate funding should be made available and include provision for contingencies where monitoring shows that remedial action is needed

-These policies are in accordance with NPPF paras 73, 74 and 118 and support Wigan Council's strategic policies CP2 and CP9 in the Local Plan Core Strategy.
-In particular, these policies are designed to enhance the green spaces within Standish by creation of two new green corridors linking open space together for public enjoyment and to encourage biodiversity in these areas.
+12.23 These policies are in accordance with the national the National Planning Policy Framework's paragraphs 11, 73, 74, 109 and 118 and support Wigan Council's strategic policies CP2 and CP9 in the Local Plan Core Strategy.

+12.24 In particular, these policies are designed to enhance the green spaces within Standish Neighbourhood Area by creation of two new green corridors linking open space together for public enjoyment and to encourage biodiversity in these areas.
+In the 2015 Neighbourhood Plan survey, 80% of respondents said Standish needed more open spaces.

-The protection of trees, woodland, hedgerows and wildlife and mitigation measures for new development are considered important in retaining the character of the village and to enable access to open space.
+12.25 The protection of trees, woodland, hedgerows and wildlife and mitigation measures for new development are considered important in retaining the character of the village and to enable access to open space.